-Discover the Art of Bahamian Rum Making: Inside the John Watling’s Rum Tasting Experience (Video Highlight)
+Discover the Art of Bahamian Rum Making: Inside the John Watling’s Many Rum Experiences ( Video Highlight - UPDATED)

 At John Watling’s Distillery, visitors can take part in a 45-minute Rum Tasting Class that brings together history, craftsmanship, and the simple joy of good rum.